UpdatesNo Voting on Ukraine’s Election Day – for now, anyway

 War’s Impact on Ukraine’s Border Communities and Political Trust

-Conversations in Kyiv show that people want politicians to be held responsible for how they handled the attack right away.
+Conversations in Kyiv show that people want politicians to be held accountable for how they handled the attack immediately.
 One investor, whose family had fled to Italy, said that the president was wrong to ignore earlier warnings about Russia.
 He was sad about the loss of culture because his children, like many others, are growing up speaking languages other than Ukrainian because the war forced them to move.

 Latest Posts